 - Stay home if you are sick, immunocompromised or have an underlying condition: Just as you would keep your child home from school if he or she is sick, make sure not to attend any gatherings if you or your child aren’t feeling well.
 If someone in your family is immunocompromised or has an underlying condition, consider staying home to lower his or her risk of contracting COVID-19.

 Holiday travel can put you and your loved ones at greater risk for COVID-19 and staying home is the best way to minimize your exposure.
+If you are considering traveling for a holiday, visit CDC’s Travel page to help you decide what is best for you and your family.
+CDC still recommends delaying travel until you are fully vaccinated.
 If you do plan to travel this holiday season, the following safety precautions can help protect you and your family: